geeeedev/Cheatsheets/CheatSheet-ReactProsCons.md

    - makes rendering efficient - fast display of a great number of components
 - Component driven/Component based architecture
    - makes it easy to divide-and-conquer, and greatly improves reusability
    - multiple components can be composed together to make complex applications without losing their state in DOM
+   - makes highly scaled Single Page App (SPA), in which content is dynamicaly loaded during user interaction without loading the entire page
 - Light-weight, flexible, and UN-opinionated (Pros)
    - not a lot of structure or scaffolding developers have to straightly follow
    - make it easy to use, fast to learn (just JS), and can be creative with it